gisogrimm/ovbox/README.md

 ## Architecture

-On a central server (or one endpoint reachable from outside) the multiplexer/tunnel server `mplx_server` needs to be running.
+On a central server (or one endpoint reachable from outside) the multiplexer/tunnel server `roomservice` needs to be running.
 This listens at a single UDP port.
+On the configuration/management server, a web based user interface is running.
+This server also runs a small database system, which stores device configurations and room settings.
-The boxes connect to this server with the multiplexer client software `mplx_client` and can receive UDP messages from the other participants sent their client software.
-UDP messages sent to the local client are transferred to the server.
+The boxes connect to this server, receive a configuration file, and start multiplexer client software `ovboxclient` to connect with the `roomservice` chosen in the web user interface.
+Now the boxes can receive UDP messages from the other participants sent to their client software.
+UDP messages sent to the local client are transferred to the `roomservice`.
 To minimize data manipulation, the packages are protected by a 32bit secret (but not encrypted).

 At each endpoint, one intance of zita-n2j is started for each potential participant.
 One instance of zita-j2n is started on each box